Claire-Fisher/Donofy/TESTING.md

 * Expected:
   * Charity detail page to be available to all users.
   * Correct title / charity number / money raised figure / description / image / logo / impact statements to display for target charity.
-  * Visit Website button to open the target charity's offical website in a new tab.
+  * "Visit Website" button to open the target charity's official website in a new tab.
   * Deactivate Charity button to be present for SUPERUSERS ONLY.
 * Testing:
   * Navigated to various Charity detail pages as a guest / user / superuser.
   * Navigated to various charity detail pages.
-  * Clicked the Visited website button a various charity detail pages.
+  * Clicked the Visited website button on various charity detail pages.
   * Checked for button presence as a guest / user / superuser.
 * Result:
   * Page behaved as expected.